 Foam and sponge brushes for painting are ideal for staining, washing, and large or hard-to-reach areas.
 They create a smooth and even finish, but also they are great to create some abstract art – dip a sponge brush in thinned paint and then drip it on the canvas, and you will have unique shapes and effects.

 By the way, some artists use foam brushes for varnishing.
 Extremely cheap option with no brush strokes!

-Liquitex has an interesting Freestyle Large scale set which includes 5 brushes: 1” Universal Angle, 1” Universal Flat, 1” Paddle, 2” Paddle, and Splatter Round.
+Liquitex has an interesting Freestyle Large scale set that includes 5 brushes: 1” Universal Angle, 1” Universal Flat, 1” Paddle, 2” Paddle, and Splatter Round.
 This set is however pricey for a beginner.

 This is something for those who are already in love with experimenting and creative freedom!
 I would like to say about Splatter – it is a very rare brush in sets – great for creating unique splatter effects and different marks.

 A Palette knife can be also a scrapping tool or even a piece of cardboard as scraping tool, but it is not firm enough, it soaks paint and it will not last long 🙂

 Princeton Catalyst Contours and Wedges – THIS IS SOMETHING AMAZING!
 I feel like a child painting abstract, but these tools just make art so much fun.
 Wedges are made of flexible, FDA-approved silicone, while Contours are made of solid nylon.
 All cool textured paintings we see on videos sometimes are made with these tools!

 Contours and wedges help you create even surfaces, edges, unique textures.
 I recommend everyone to try this with paint, but also, if you are a creative soul, this tool works perfectly with clay too (I use it for both painting and pottery).